cocodrilodog/tools-motion-kit/README.md

 ```
 #### The `Progress` Property

 `Motion` objects can be controlled via their `Progress` property. `Progress` is a number that goes from 0 to 1 and changes the property by interpolating between the `initialValue` and the `finalValue`.
-One example where the `Progress` property is useful is if you want to create a slider that changes a property of an object and use a `Motion`, but you don't want to actually play the `Motion`:
+One example where the `Progress` property is useful is if you want to create a slider that changes a property of an object by using a `Motion`, but you don't want to actually play the `Motion`:

 ```
 Motion3D m_Motion3D;

 void Start() {
 	// Create the motion but don't play it at all.
-Note that SetValuesAndDuration is used instead of Play() m_Motion3D = MotionKit.GetMotion(m_Ball, "Position", p => m_Ball.localPosition = p) .SetEasing(MotionKitEasing.BackOut) // Use easing for a nicer transition, even when using a slider .SetValuesAndDuration(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2);
+Note that SetValuesAndDuration is
+	// used instead of Play()
+	m_Motion3D = MotionKit.GetMotion(m_Ball, "Position", p => m_Ball.localPosition = p)
+		.SetEasing(MotionKitEasing.BackOut) // Use easing for a nicer transition, even when using a slider .SetValuesAndDuration(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2);